Am I Having A Miscarriage?

 What Can I Do If I Think I’m Having A Miscarriage?

 If you think you may be experiencing a miscarriage there are a few things you can do to help guide you through to the next step.
 Talk to your healthcare provider so they can refer you to a hospital to run tests.
-Tests like an ultrasound scan can help determine if you are truly having a miscarriage.
+Miscarriage and pregnancy tests like an ultrasound scan can help determine if you are truly having a miscarriage.

 If you have a confirmed miscarriage, you can talk to your healthcare provider about managing the loss.
 This process will be dependent on the age of the pregnancy.
 What is common is that the pregnancy tissue will pass out naturally within 1 to 2 weeks.
 Your healthcare provider can also help by prescribing medicine to help assist the passage of the tissue.
 This is often an option as an alternative to minor surgery if you decide not to wait out the passing of the pregnancy tissue.